Zokka-Dev/zokka-compiler/README.md

 3. Minor compiler bug fixes and quality of life improvements *that do not change the Elm language* (ongoing)

-This aims to be the entirety of Zelm's mission through the end of 2024.
+This aims to be the entirety of Zelm's mission until 2025.
 This means Zelm is a quite conservative extension of Elm.
 What this implies is:

 + A commitment to bidirectional compatibility with Elm 0.19 through the end of